Feeling spent? Try envisioning the future.

 - Attend a webinar or virtual event: Try Score.com, Hubspot Webinars, or your favorite professional association.
 (Check out these handy lists of HR and finance associations).

-- Knowledge swap with a colleague: Stave off quarantine isolation—and learn valuable skills—by collaborating with a colleague or mentor.
+- Knowledge swap with a colleague: Learn valuable skills—by collaborating with a colleague or mentor.
 This can be especially interesting if you work with a colleague in a different business function—for example, an HR professional working with their marketing counterpart.

 Learning new things is good for your cognitive health1 and food for the soul.
-So, consider spending a bit of time each day—maybe the time you would have spent commuting (three cheers for no commute!)—acquiring skills and insights you can use to improve your work today and design the career you want in the future.
+So, consider spending a bit of time each day acquiring skills and insights you can use to improve your work today and design the career you want in the future.

 At Salo, we help finance, accounting, and HR professionals explore new career options every day.
 If you’re a finance, accounting, or HR professional, contact Salo to see if interim consulting might be right for you.